Shakil Shaikh seeks apology, Rs10m in damages from DawnNews journalist

 Shakil Shaikh, President of the Regional Cricket Association in Islamabad, has served a legal notice to journalist Raja Mohsin Ijaz.
 The notice demands an apology and Rs10 million in damages for allegedly defaming Shaikh in a tweet.Summary

-ISLAMABAD – Shakil Shaikh (pictured), President of Regional Cricket Association, Islamabad has served a legal notice on Raja Mohsin Ijaz, a DawnNews TV journalist and manager media of Pakistan Hockey Federation (PHF).
+ISLAMABAD – Shakil Shaikh, President of the Regional Cricket Association Islamabad, has served a legal notice on Raja Mohsin Ijaz, a DawnNews TV journalist and media manager of the Pakistan Hockey Federation (PHF), over alleged defamatory content posted on social media.

 - Shakil Shaikh is seeking damages from journalist Raja Mohsin Ijaz.